 Waste will continue to be waste if we don’t think differently about it, and the potential it has!.

 According to ABC’s War on Waste program, Australia is one of the most wasteful countries in the developed world, with our rubbish growing at twice the rate of the population.
-Given that Australia is a fast growing country, this problem is hitting crisis point.
+Given that Australia is a fast-growing country, this problem is hitting a crisis point.

 Thankfully, Australia’s attitude towards waste management is shifting with an acknowledgement that we need to reduce the amount of waste we generate and accelerate the recovery rate of our resources.
 The value of waste resources and embodied energy in waste is beginning to be recognised, playing a significant part of Australia’s economy.

 Landfill has traditionally been the preferred means of “disposing” of our waste.
 Modern landfill sites are highly regulated and carefully managed, making them expensive to operate and manage, and limited by their finite capacity.
 Waste going to landfill represents lost opportunities to extract materials and energy that can replace the use of virgin resources, and reliance on fossil fuel energy.